ahoward/middleman-gibberish/README.md

     gibberish.encrypt 'bar.html', 'p@55w0rd'

-  # encrypt at set of pages
+  # encrypt at set of pages with the default password

     gibberish.encrypt 'seKrit/**/**'

-  end
+  # encrypt at set of pages with a different password

+    gibberish.encrypt 'kayne/**/**', 'i can hold my liquor' end

 ```